This post may contain affiliate links. Please read myย privacy policy.

 Helpful Tips For Home Cooks

-- The best Tom Yum calls for a good shrimp stock, which you can make by boiling shrimp heads and shells in water.
-It almost always guarantees a deep and rich flavor that’s close to what you’d get from a Thai restaurant.
-You can also use canned chicken stock, but you need to add more herbs and seasonings to compensate for the lack of flavor.
+- The best Tom Yum starts with a good shrimp stock, which I make by boiling shrimp heads and shells in water.
+This method almost always guarantees a deep, rich flavor that’s as close as you can get to what you’d find in a Thai restaurant.
+If I don’t have shrimp heads, I’ll use canned chicken stock, but I make sure to add more herbs and seasonings to boost the flavor.

-- A crucial ingredient you can’t do without is nam prik pao or Thai roasted chili paste, which you can find in Thai or Asian stores.
-Don’t forget the aromatics too (galangal, lemongrass, kaffir lime leaves, and Thai or bird’s eye chilies) as they are the backbone of this soup.
+- One crucial ingredient you absolutely can’t skip is nam prik pao, or Thai roasted chili paste.
+You can find it at Thai or Asian stores, and it’s essential for that authentic flavor.
+Don’t forget about the aromatics either—galangal, lemongrass, kaffir lime leaves, and Thai or bird’s eye chilies.
+They’re the backbone of this soup.

-- Add the lime juice towards the end of cooking to retain its fresh and zesty flavor.
-If you add it too early, it might turn bitter and overpower all the amazing flavors we’re building in the soup.
+- I always add the lime juice towards the end of cooking to keep its fresh, zesty flavor intact.
+If you add it too early, it can turn bitter and overpower all the amazing flavors we’ve built up in the soup.

-- Make Bangkok-style Tom Yum, which is creamier and whiter in color, by adding a few tablespoons of evaporated milk to the soup.
-DO NOT use coconut milk in the recipe.
+- If I want to make Bangkok-style Tom Yum, which is creamier and whiter in color, I add a few tablespoons of evaporated milk.
+Just remember, DO NOT use coconut milk for this recipe!

 The Secret Ingredients